yobad/AppDevIII2024/assignments/Assignment2.md

 You are a few steps away from the end!

+**Updated instructions 10-05**

-1. Create a private event handler in the `Inbox.xaml.cs`  called `OnNewMessageRecieved`
+1. Create a private event handler in the `Inbox.xaml.cs`  called `OnNewMessageRecieved(object sender, EventArgs a)`

-2. This handler should send a notification with the `Title` : "New Email" and `Description`: "You received 1 new message".
+2. This `async` handler should send a notification with the `Title` : "New Email" and `Description`: "You received 1 new message".
 Don't set any delays.

 3. In the constructor of the `InboxView`, subscribe to the `App.MailService.NewMessageRecieved` event.